 Cabbagetown has perhaps the most unusual name in Toronto.
 After all, how does a neighbourhood get named for a hearty but hardly glamourous leafy, green vegetable?

 Originally the village of Don Vale, the working class area developed around the old Winchester Street Bridge which, before the Prince Edward Viaduct, was a major crossing point over the Don river.
 The Cabbage name, used derisively by some snooty Torontonians, arrived with Irish immigrants who planted the vegetables, among others, in their front yards.

 Inmates released from Toronto Central Prison, once located near King and Strachan, got their first tastes of post-incarceration life on Liberty Street, named for its route to freedom.
 Though the brutal prison closed in 1915 amid changing attitudes to corrections, the name remained attached to the street.

 The use of the Liberty Village name, derived from its central street, was intended to help separate the development from nearby Parkdale.

 LeslievilleAnother part of Toronto that began life as an independent village, Leslieville was once home to a substantial community of brick factory and nursery workers.
 George Leslie, the owner of a large gardening business and major employer east of the city, gave his name to the area now south of the CN tracks, west of Coxwell.

 Alexander Muir, the first principal of Leslieville Public School, is famous for penning the poem The Maple Leaf Forever, so the story goes, after a bright maple leaf fell from a nearby tree onto his jacket.
-The inspirational tree still stands on Memory Lane south of Queen Street East.
+The inspirational tree unfortunately met its demise in the 2013 ice storm.